zk-phi/preact-web-components/Readme.md

 This may especially be powerful when you want to reuse the same CSS in many components (like reset CSS), with minimal overheads.

 Value must be an array of `CSSStyleSheet`.

+There's an utility function `instantiateStyleSheet` to instantiate `CSSStyleSheet`.

 ### `slots`